AryanSinghal007/To-Do-List/README.md

 ## Acknowledgments

-We would like to thank the open-source community for providing valuable resources and inspiration for this project.
+I would like to thank the open-source community for providing valuable resources and inspiration for this project.

 If you have any questions or need further assistance, please don't hesitate to contact us.
 Happy task management!